sttp-book/sttp-book/chapters/pragmatic-testing/testing-pyramid.md

 1. Unit tests are as good as system tests.
 2. System tests do not provide developers with enough quality feedback.
 3. There are no good tools for system tests.
-4. System tests tend to be slow and often are non-deterministic.
+4. System tests tend to be slow and are difficult to make deterministic.

 **Exercise 8.**
-How would you test classes that make use of databases and SQL queries?
+How would you test code that make use of databases and SQL queries?

 ## References